SSG-DRD-IOT/lab-up2-setup/README.md

 # UP2 Board Getting Started Guide

-This guide will walk you through powering on your board and getting a first project going (to blink an LED).
-Let’s get going!
+This guide will walk you through the setup process for the Up2 board.

 ### Gather your materials
 You’ll need the following: